 In accordance with Article 1.28 of the Civil Code, the legal status of matrimonial property is determined by the law of the state of their habitual residence.
 If the spouses are habitually resident in different states, the law of the state of citizenship of both spouses applies.
 Where the spouses are citizens of different states and have never had a common habitual residence, the law of the state where the marriage took place applies.
 The legal status of matrimonial property under contracts is determined by the law of the state chosen by agreement between the spouses.
 In this case, the spouses may choose the law of the state of current or future habitual residence or the law of the state in which the marriage took place or of which one of the spouses is a citizen.
 An agreement between the spouses on the applicable law is deemed valid if it meets the requirements of the law of the state of their choice or of the state in which the agreement was concluded.
-The applicable law chosen by agreement between the spouses may be used to resolve a dispute concerning rights in rem in immovable property only where the requirements for the public registration of that property and rights in rem in immovable property is governed by the law of the state of the state of the spouses is a citizen which the immovable property is situated have been met.
-Agreement between the spouses concerning a change in the legal status of property is governed by the law of the state of the state of the ir habitual residence at the time of such change.
-If, at the time of the change of legal status, the spouses lived in different states, the law of the state of their habitual residence or, in the absence of such habitual residence, the law which determines the property relationship between the spouses applies.
+The applicable law chosen by agreement may be invoked against third parties only if the third parties were or should have been aware of that fact.
+The applicable law chosen by agreement between the spouses may be used to resolve a dispute concerning rights in rem in immovable property only where the requirements for the public registration of that property and rights in rem in immovable property in the state in which the immovable property is situated have been met.
+Agreement between the spouses concerning a change in the legal status of property is governed by the law of the state of the spouses' habitual residence at the time of such change.
+If, at the time of the change of legal status, the spouses lived in different states, the law of the state of their last common habitual residence or, in the absence of such habitual residence, the law which determines the property relationship between the spouses applies.